jellyfin/jellyfin-mpv-shim/README.md

 ### Other Configuration Options

  - `player_name` - The name of the player that appears in the cast menu.
 Initially set from your hostname.
- - `http_port` - The TCP port to listen on for Plex to control the player.
+ - `http_port` - The TCP port to listen on for Jellyfin to control the player.
 Default: `3000`
- - `enable_play_queue` - Enable play queue support.
-Default: `true`
-    - If you disable this, the application will queue media based on the series.
-    - This is a legacy feature.
-It is not regularly tested.
  - `client_uuid` - The identifier for the client.
 Set to a random value on first run.
  - `audio_output` - If set to `hdmi` it disables volume adjustment.
 Default: `hdmi`
- - `audio_ac3passthrough` - Does not work.
-Currently only changes transcoder settings.
-Default: `false`
- - `audio_dtspassthrough` - Does not work.
-Currently only changes transcoder settings.
-Default: `false`
- - `allow_http` - Allow insecure Plex server connections.
-Default: `false`
+ - `allow_http` - Allow insecure Jellyfin server connections.
-    - This may be useful if you are using a Plex server offline or not signed in.
- - `client_profile` - The client profile for transcoding.
-Default: `Plex Home Theater`
-    - It may be useful to change this on limited hardware.
-    - If you change this, it should be changed to a profile that supports `hls` streaming.
- - `sanitize_output` - Prevent Plex tokens from being printed to the console.
 Default: `true`

 ### MPV Configuration